havaianasdestruido/R2K16/README.md

-# Roblox
+# PROJECT _R2K16_

-This is a version of Roblox from 2016 with its source code fixed.
+This is a MODDED fork of Roblox from 2016 with its source code.
 The base used is from git.rip, from https://git.rip/exconfidential/roblox/roblox.

+***R2K16*** aims to adjust, adapt and polish the engine in a way it can be compared to the modern ROBLOX STUDIO engine.

 ## Warning(s)